-The Five Year Development Impact Fee Report has been prepared by the County Administrative Office for the San Benito County Board of Supervisors for their review of the San Benito County's Development Impact Fee Program.
-This Five Year Development Impact Fee Report presents a comprehensive overview of the Development Impact Fee Programs in San Benito County for fiscal years 2013/2014 through 2017/2018, meeting the reporting requirements1 of California Government Code sections 66001 and 66006 for the Five Year Development Impact Fee Report and the Annual Development Impact Fee Report for fiscal year 2017/2018.
+The 2018/2019 Development Impact Fee Report has been prepared by the County Administrative Office for the San Benito County Board of Supervisors for their review of the San Benito County's Development Impact Fee Program.
+This Development Impact Fee Report presents a comprehensive overview of the Development Impact Fee Programs in San Benito County for Fiscal Year 2018/2019, meeting the reporting requirements1 of California Government Code sections 66001 and 66006.
 The information provided in this Report has been collected from the Auditor's Office, with reference to the County's Capital Improvement Plan, financial reports, and project and departmental budgets that are associated with impact fees.
-The Auditor's Office concurs with the financial data about each of these impact fee funds, as was reported in each of the five years and at year-end for fiscal year 2017/2018.
+The Auditor's Office concurs with the financial data about each of these impact fee funds, as was reported at year-end for fiscal year 2018/2019.

-1 This Report is prepared in compliance with the annual and five-year reporting requirements of California Government Code sections 66001 and 66006.
+1 This Report is prepared in compliance with the annual reporting requirements of California Government Code section 66006.